google/skia-buildbot/launch.md

       secret:
         secretName: skia-org-legacy-login-secrets
 ```

+- It is possible to test your service/config without making it publicly visible.
+  - Deploy your `app.yaml` either with `pushk` or `kubectl apply -f app.yaml`
+  - Identify a pod name, `kubectl get pods | grep [my-app]` where my-app is the
+     name of the new service.
+  - Forward a local port (e.g. 8083) to a port on the pod (e.g. the HTTP port 8000):
+    `kubectl port-forward my-app-7bf542629-jujzm 8083:8000`
+  - Navigate a browser to <http://localhost:8083> to see your service.

 - Update [skia-ingress.yaml](https://skia.googlesource.com/skia-public-config/+/master/skia-ingress.yaml)
 with an entry for your app.
 Note that this is in the `skia-public-config` repo.